Welcome to the Ural Cossacks Choir

 The Ural Cossacks Choir is active in Europe for over 90 years,

-of which more then 40 years in the Netherlands.
+of which almost 50 years in the Netherlands.

 Under professional guidance the Ural Cossacks Choir has developed into a choir of high competence.